 1. Developing new technologies to study chromatin structure and function and gene regulation.

 Less than 2% of the genome sequences are protein coding genes, while more than 98% of the human genome are non-coding sequence.
 Surprisingly, vast majority (~93%) of genetic variants that are associated with human traits and diseases lie in the non-coding genomic regions.
 When the human genome was first sequenced, these non-coding sequences were considered as non-essential and called as “junk DNA” or “dark matter”.
 However, accumulating evidence showed that these non-coding sequences can be epigenetically modified and bound by transcription factors to exert a critical role in regulating temporal-spatial gene expression program.
 Genetic and epigenetic alterations on these non-coding regulatory elements, such as promoter, enhancer, insulator, and silencer, often leads to human diseases.
 Yet, we still know little about the structure, function, regulation and biology of non-coding regulatory genome.
 We have a track record of developing new high-throughput genomics tools to further our understanding of chromatin biology.
 On this research direction, we are currently focused on the following topics: CRISPR-BioID; single-cell multi-omics profiling and perturbation; 3D genome analysis; and in vivo genome/epigenome engineering.
-These projects are support by NHGRI Genome Innovator Awards, and the 4D Nucleome Consortrium by NIH Common Fund mechanism.
+These projects are funded by NHGRI Genome Innovator Awards, and the 4D Nucleome Consortium program by NIH Director's Office.